benjaminfreyart/gimp-3.0/README.md

-# gimp-3.0
-Useful plugins, scripts and references for working with gimp 3.0

 # Guide: Writing Robust GIMP 3.0 Python Plugins on macOS (MacBook Pro M1, MacPorts GIMP)

 This document provides a technical guide for programmers wishing to write functional GIMP 3.0 plugins in Python.
 It focuses on the constraints and solutions discovered while working with a macOS system (Apple Silicon M1) using a MacPorts-installed version of GIMP 3.0.
 This guide is based on direct empirical testing and aims to highlight working patterns and help avoid common pitfalls.

-## Critical Setup & Environment Requirements
+## ❗ Critical Setup & Environment Requirements

 **Strict adherence to these points is essential for your plug-in to be recognized by GIMP 3.0 on this platform.**